How To Feed A Loon

 • 3 cloves garlic minced

-• 2 tbsp tomato paste combined with 2 tbsp water
+• 2 tablespoon tomato paste combined with 2 tablespoon water

 • 2 15 oz cans diced tomatoes 1 drained, 1 un-drained